 Boca Raton: 561-297-3540

-Our center works based on a short-treatment model.
-Treatment planning will be discussed at the time of your initial appointment to determine appropriateness for services at the center or for a referral to a local community provider.
-Please know that any student in need of crisis counseling will not be turned away due to short-treatment model.
+Our center works based on a short-term treatment model.
+Treatment planning will be discussed at the time of your first appointment to determine appropriateness for services at CAPS or for a referral to a local community provider.
+Students who attend individual counseling receive an average of 4-6 sessions.
+Please know that any student in need of crisis counseling will not be turned away, regardless of whether or not they are participating in ongoing services at CAPS.